dluo96/Hodgkin-Huxley/README.md

 # Hodgkin-Huxley
-Python implementation of the Hodgkin-Huxley model of a spiking neuron
+Python implementation of the Hodgkin-Huxley model of a spiking neuron.
+Question 2 of assignment 2 in Computational Neuroscience course.